Introducing Chaos Genius for Databricks Cost Optimization

 Snowflake roles hierarchy example (Source: Snowflake)

-Let's explore a real-world example to fully understand what Snowflake access control really is.
+Now, let's explore a real-world example to fully understand what Snowflake access control really is.
 Okay, then let's first start by creating a User in Snowflake!

 Creating a User in Snowflake: Step-by-Step Guide